 Bluefish are very much well known to northern anglers.
-While bluefish that are caught in the water is near Siesta Key are smaller than the northern counterparts, they are great fun as most often they are hooked by anglers using light tackle.
-Siesta Key bluefish average 2 pounds to 4 pounds and are caught in big Sarasota pass and on the grass flats.
-Anglers to bait about their food quality.
+While bluefish that are caught in the waters near Siesta Key are smaller than the northern counterparts, they are great fun as most often they are hooked by anglers using light tackle.
+Siesta Key bluefish average 2 pounds to 4 pounds and are caught in Big Sarasota Pass and on the grass flats.
+Anglers debate their food quality.
 Smaller bluefish that are put on ice immediately and eaten that day are quite tasty.

 Bluefish are very aggressive.
 Therefore, they often fall prey to artificial lures.
 Anglers drifting the deep grass flats and casting the jig and grub combo hook many bluefish while targeting speckled trout and other species.
 Silver spoons and small plugs are effective baits as well.
 A free lined live shrimp or scaled sardine will produce bluefish, too.

 While grouper are mainly thought of as in offshore species, they are encountered by Siesta Key anglers fishing inshore as well.
 Grouper, like sheepshead, prefer some type of structure.
-Submerged rocks, docks, and bridges and water that is 10 feet or deeper will hold some grouper.
-Most of the group are caught by inshore anglers are gag grouper, though occasionally a red grouper will be landed as well.
+Submerged rocks, docks, and bridges in water that is 10 feet or deeper will hold some grouper.
+Most of the grouper caught by inshore anglers are gag grouper, though occasionally a red grouper will be landed as well.

 10) Mangrove snapper